| Developer

 Execution policies

 • – is a mix of and .
-Scenes with the exec_policy wait_result should execute their actions one by one, i.e., start the next action after the previous one has finished.
+Scenes with the exec_policy should execute their actions one by one, i.e. start the next action after the previous one has finished.
 Execution continues even if the previous action fails.

-For scenes with and policies: if any action has failed, the scene will have partially_finished status; if all actions have failed – failed.
-The scene progress status is a data source for isSceneState, isGroupState conditions.
+For scenes with and policies: if any action has failed, then the scene will have partially_finished status; if all actions have failed – failed.